 When you live abroad, there is simply no getting around the importance of learning the local language.
 I have lived in many countries, and know what a difference even one phrase can make, when spoken to a native.

-Here is what I have come to learn about the power and necessity of learning a foreign language:
+Here are seven key points that I have come to learn about the power and necessity of learning a foreign language:

 When I first lived in France as a teenager, I had three years of high school French under my belt, but I couldn’t put sentences together.
 The result was a communication style built on a combination of dictionary searches, animated hand and body gestures, and a notebook in which I wrote down every new word and phrase I learned.
 I lived with a French host family, and my efforts to learn French were appreciated, and allowed me to gain more insight into the culture.